Link Your Domain to Your Simple Hosting Instance

 Once the DNS setup is confirmed by our platform you’ll be able to visit your site or application using the domain you have linked.

 Note that wildcard subdomains will not be checked and will be immediately considered as valid since many different use cases and setups are possible.

 Remember that even if our platform has validated the DNS records, it might take up to 24 hours for DNS settings to propagate accross the internet.
 So, it may take some time before you can actually access the website using the new domain.

 Here’s how Simple Hosting validates your DNS setup, in case you’re interested.

-After you have confirmed the domain ownership (step 2), the service will start performing HTTP challenges on a special URL, artificially created by our hosting platform.
+After you have confirmed the domain ownership (step two), the service will start performing HTTP challenges on a special URL, artificially created by our hosting platform.
 It will be looking for a

 challenge header in the HTTP response.

-Once our service is able to retrieve and authenticate the challenge on the special URL, it marks the DNS settings are completed.
+Once our service is able to retrieve and authenticate the challenge on the special URL, it marks the DNS settings as completed.

 Note that this HTTP request doesn’t hit your website.
 It’ll be intercepted directly by our platform and therefore it won’t show up in your log files.

 Here’s an example request and response: